GabeScott/standard-works-vault/General Conference/1997 April - Converts and Young Men.md

 President Monson has spoken on retaining the convert.
 I endorse what he has said and wish to speak somewhat further on this same subject.
 I feel very strongly about it.

 Each year a substantial number of people become members of the Church, largely through missionary efforts.
 Last year there were 321,385 converts comprised of men, women, and children.
-This is a large enough number, and then some, in one single year to constitute 100 new stakes of Zion.
+This is a large enough number—and then some—in one single year to constitute 100 new stakes of Zion.
 One hundred new stakes per year.
 Think of it!
 This places upon each of us an urgent and pressing need to fellowship those who join our ranks.

 It is not an easy thing to become a member of this Church.
 In most cases it involves setting aside old habits, leaving old friends and associations, and stepping into a new society which is different and somewhat demanding.

 With the ever-increasing number of converts, we must make an increasingly substantial effort to assist them as they find their way.
-Every one of them needs three things: a friend, a responsibility, and nurturing with “the good word of God” (Moro.
-6:4).
+Every one of them needs three things: a friend, a responsibility, and nurturing with “the good word of God” ([[Moroni 6.4|Moro.
+6:4]]).
 It is our duty and opportunity to provide these things.

 To illustrate, I think I would like to share with you one of my failures.
 I suppose some people think I have never experienced failure.
 I have.
 Let me tell you of one such instance.